mccafj/MS-movie-studio-project/TEMPLATE_README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── <MAIN>.ipynb   <- Main notebook for project code
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── DS_Project_Presentation.pdf         <- PDF of slides for our presentation
-├── data                                <- Both sourced externally and generated from code
+├── Data                                <- Both sourced externally and generated from code
+├── Notes				<- Working notebooks for each member of the authors of this project
-└── images                              <- Both sourced externally and generated from code
+└── images                              <- images used and generated in the project
 ```